 Level 1 is to get the untrained dog to focus on the handler with other dogs and people around.
-Dogs beginning Level 1 training must be 4 months of age or older and be fully vaccinated.
-All training in Level 1 is on lead so that when you give a command your dog has no choice but to obey.
-In Level 1 your dog will learn to heel properly on a loose leash, sit/stay, down/stay, come when called, stand for examination, and finish to the heel position.
-We do not use treats to bribe the dog to obey but rather YOU are the treat.
-We do not use artificial stimulation to correct or praise the dog – YOU are taught the proper footwork, tones of voice to use and how to correct your dog without hitting or smacking him/her.
+Dogs beginning Level 1 training must be four months of age or older and be fully vaccinated.
+All training in Level 1 is on lead so that when you give a command, your dog has no choice but to obey.
+In Level 1 your dog will learn to heel appropriately on a loose leash, sit/stay, and down/stay, come when called, stand for examination, and finish to the heel position.
+We do not use treats to bribe the dog to obey, but instead, YOU are the treat.
+We do not use artificial stimulation to correct or praise the dog – We teach YOU the proper footwork, tones of voice to use and how to correct your dog without hitting or smacking him/her.

 Level 2 is to practice and perfect the exercises learned in level 1, at an advanced level, and to condition the dog to obey and listen off-lead.
 As well, we introduce control exercises, retrieving, some agility exercises, and prepare dogs and handlers going into CKC or UKC Companion Dog obedience trials.
-This is a well-rounded course designed for competitive and non-competitive dogs.
+This is an excellent training course designed for competitive and non-competitive dogs.

 Level 3 is designed for owners who want to train their dogs for Companion Dog Excellent (CDX) obedience trials (CKC and UKC).
 However, we have had many owners who have no desire to compete with their dogs in obedience trials continue to this level.
 We have also custom designed training programs, at this level, for owners with special needs.
-Because of the complexity of training for CDX, Level 3 is broken into two 8 week training sessions.
+Because of the complexity of training for CDX, we divided Level 3 into two eight week training sessions.

 We also offer free Polishing Classes for our students going into competitive obedience before each major trial.